home-assistant/home-assistant.io/source/_integrations/coinbase.markdown

 {% configuration_basic %}
 Wallet balances to report:
   description: List of currency codes to create account wallet sensors for.
-This is optional, if left blank the integration will create sensors for all currencies you configured the API key for.
 Exchange rates to report:
   description: Optional list of currencies to create exchange rate sensors for.
 {% endconfiguration_basic %}